MTG/freesound/_docs/api/source/authentication.rst

 ------

 After users either click on "Authorize!" or "Deny access", Freesound will redirect users to a 'Redirect url' that you specified when requesting the API credentials.
-Thus, Freesound will perform a request to the specified url.
 That request will include the following GET parameters:

 ======================  =====================================================